Canadian Journal of Program Evaluation

-The Canadian Journal of Program Evaluation (CJPE; Revue Canadienne d'Évaluation de Programme; RCEP) is an English and French -language triannual peer-reviewed academic journal focusing on the theory and practice of program evaluation.
-It is published by the University of Toronto Press on behalf of the Canadian Evaluation Society.
+The Canadian Journal of Program Evaluation (CJPE; Revue Canadienne d'Évaluation de Programme; RCEP) is an English and French -language biannual peer-reviewed academic journal focusing on the theory and practice of program evaluation.
+It is published by the Canadian Evaluation Society and is hosted at the University of Victoria library.

 Abstracting and indexing

 The journal is abstracted and indexed in: